 There are actually situations when it’s important to get someone else to open up.
 This could be in a job or school interview where you need to learn about this person you may be hiring or admitting.
 The resume or school record can certainly be a starting point if you use it properly.
 To prep for the interview, look carefully at the information provided (or what’s not provided, such as missing dates), and ask open-ended questions about what those experiences were like for your interviewee.

 Getting others to open up is also a useful tactic in establishing close relationships.
 If you’re not sure that this new individual is a person you want to have that relationship with, it’s safer to keep the balance of disclosure tilted toward that person's revealing more than you do.
 Learning more than you share will help you decide whether to move forward.

 Talking to strangers can have other benefits: For all you know, a true connection will form—whether it’s just an exchange of emails or friending on Facebook—that leads to a relationship that continues far beyond the moments of your brief interaction.
 You may also find that the friend of the friend is someone who you really want to, and do, get to know better.
 Minimally, you can also gain practical advice to help you the next time you’re in that situation to avoid the long wait or the extra expense of not knowing about a good deal.
 As I mentioned, you can learn a great deal from people from countries and cultures other than yours, which you may never visit or experience on a firsthand basis.

 Getting people to open up, then, means that at least initially they give you information unequally compared to what you say about yourself.
 These 5 steps will help get you there:

-It’s easy to practice your skills at this form of communication, given how many often we’re in situations with people we don't really know.
-Once you get the hang of it, you’ll find many more opportunities to satisfy not only your sense of curiosity, but also make surprisingly enjoyable connections that might even change the course of your life.
+It’s easy to practice your skills in this form of communication, given how often we’re in situations with people we don't really know.
+Once you get the hang of it, you’ll find many more opportunities to satisfy not only your sense of curiosity but also make surprisingly enjoyable connections that might even change the course of your life.